-Often neglected and forgotten about during a home renovation, your hallways aren't technically a "room," but they should be just as important as your living space or kitchen when it comes to decorating.
+Often neglected and forgotten about during a home renovation, your hallways aren't technically a room, but they should be just as important as your living space or kitchen when it comes to decorating.
 A home that truly flows and feels complete is one with well-decorated hallways and a cohesive look from top to bottom.
-Whether you want a crisp, white hallway like this one from The Mama Notes or you want to experiment with elongating colors such as black (yes, black!), we've rounded up our favorite choices for every hallway in your house.
+Whether you want a crisp, white hallway or you want to experiment with elongating colors such as deep navy blue, there's a hallway paint color for you.

 01 of 10

 Your hallways should blend nicely into the rest of your home's rooms, but that doesn't mean you have to maintain the same color scheme throughout the house.
 Even if you go bolder in the bedrooms or kitchen, a neutral paint color can be a calming choice for your hallways and a great way to tie the rest of the home together.
 Farrow & Ball's Stony Ground is a classic color with light red undertones that give it warmth.
 It resembles a soft beige and looks beautiful with white trim.

 02 of 10

 White paint has long been used to brighten up a space and help a small room feel larger.
 If your hallways are lacking in natural light (as many are), Kilz Ultra Bright White is a great choice.
 This bright white is free of any undertones and appears crisp and clean.
 It also lightens the mood of any dreary hallway, but works well behind framed artwork or portraits on a stairway hall, too.